 The festivities will get underway from 4pm with a full programme of entertainment taking place on stage in the Market Place.
 Stage production and sound will be provided by Castle Mead Radio and Fosse 107 and the programme will include performances from 4th Avenue, Vicky Anne Academy of Dance, Fern and Lisa, Steve Faulkner, The Drama Academy and Hastings school.
 Hinckley‘s Concordia Theatre pantomime cast will also take centre stage to give us a preview of what this year’s pantomime has in store.

 The switch-on will also involve representatives from the Hinckley Ex-Servicemen’s Association and the Royal British Legion at 6pm.

 In addition to the entertainment in the Market Place, town centre shops will be open and a special Christmas market will be held to provide the crowds with an opportunity to do some timely Christmas shopping.

 Meanwhile, children will get a chance to see live reindeer and meet Santa in his grotto, which will be located at the top of Castle Street.
-Free Christmas crafts workshop for children will also be taking place at the United Reformed Church as part of the event.
-Families are invited to drop in between 5.30pm and 7.30pm to make a range of Christmas crafts to take home.
+A free Christmas crafts workshop for children will also be taking place at the United Reformed Church as part of the event.
+Families are invited to drop in between 5:30pm and 7:30pm to make a range of Christmas crafts to take home.

-All relevant road closure information will be detailed on this website.
+All relevant road closure information will be detailed on our website.

 Hinckley Christmas lights tour

-The annual Hinckley’s Christmas lights tour for the elderly and disabled people will be held on Wednesday 6 December.
+Hinckley’s annual Christmas lights tour for the elderly and disabled people will be held on Wednesday 5 December.